segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

   </tr>
 </table>

-For more details about `alias`, including the **`alias` call payload**, check out our [Spec](/docs/connections/spec/alias/)
+To learn more about the Alias method, including the alias call payload, read through [the Segment Spec page on the Alias call](/docs/connections/spec/alias/)

 ## Utility methods

 ## Reset

 The `reset` method clears the SDK's internal stores for the current `user` and `group`.
-This is useful for apps where users can log in and out with different identities over time.
+If users can use different accounts in your app on the same device, you should call this when they log out.

 Clearing all information about the user is as simple as calling: